Tutorial: Module Defaults

 Specifying variable values

-Finally, you can define inputs.
-This is where the module defaults pattern really starts to demonstrate value by keeping your code DRY.
+Finally, you can define inputs, where the module defaults pattern demonstrates its value by keeping your code DRY.

-In the example block below, we’ve set default values for the vpc_name
+In the example block below, we set default values for the vpc_name

 and num_nat_gateways